-- (1) Where the trial court of the criminal case granted a civil claim filed by the injured party or his heir or referred the enforcement of the civil claim to another legal avenue, the penitentiary judge shall invite the injured party to submit a statement within a time limit of fifteen days as to whether the inmate has paid the awarded civil claim to the injured party or has paid, in case the injured party filed an action for indemnification or damages for infringement of personality rights caused by the offence, the indemnification or damages awarded by the civil court on account of infringement of personality rights and to state, in case no full payment has been made by the inmate, whether he requests the deduction of the outstanding claim amount from the compensation amount granted to the inmate. - (2) In the case specified in subsection (1) the penitentiary judge shall also invite the injured party to state the precise amount he claimed and to annex the documents he possessed in relation to the civil claim or the indemnification or damages for infringement of personality rights awarded to him on account of the committed offence.
-Where the penitentiary judge determines the case on the basis of documents, he shall obtain the inmate's statement in connection with the indemnification or damages for infringement of personality rights awarded on account of the committed offence. - (3) If the injured party requests the payment of the outstanding part of the indemnification or damages for infringement of personality rights awarded on account of the committed offence, the penitentiary judge shall request data from the register run by the office of the Body of
+(1) Where the court having proceeded in the criminal case against the inmate granted a civil claim to the injured party or his heir or referred the enforcement of the civil claim to another legal avenue, the penitentiary judge shall invite the injured party to submit a statement within a time limit of fifteen days as to whether the inmate has paid the awarded civil claim to the injured party or has paid - in case the injured party filed an action for recovering the damage caused by the offence or for the payment of damages for infringement of personality rights - the indemnification or damages for infringement of personality rights awarded by the civil court and to state, in case no full payment has been made by the inmate, whether he requests the deduction of the outstanding claim amount from the compensation amount that may be granted to the inmate.

+(2) In the case specified in subsection (1) the penitentiary judge shall also invite the injured party to state the precise amount he claims and to annex the documents he possesses in relation to the civil claim or the indemnification or damages for infringement of personality rights awarded to him on account of the committed offence.
+Where the penitentiary judge adjudicates the case on the basis of documents, he shall obtain the inmate's statement on the payment of the indemnification or damages for infringement of personality rights awarded against him on account of the committed offence.

-Hungarian Court Bailiffs on any staying or pending proceedings instituted for the collection of such claims, as well as on the case number and the name of the bailiff having jurisdiction in the case.
+(3) If the injured party requests the payment of the outstanding part of the indemnification or damages for infringement of personality rights awarded to him on account of the committed offence, the penitentiary judge shall request data from the register run by the office of the Body of Hungarian Court Bailiffs on any staying or pending proceedings instituted for the collection of such claims, as well as on the case number and the name of the bailiff having jurisdiction in the case.

-- (4) In the case specified in subsection (1) the time limit specified in Section 50 subsection (1) d) shall be extended with sixty days.
-Where the invitation to the injured party has, within sixty says, not produced any result, the penitentiary judge shall determine the case by ignoring any outstanding amount of indemnification or damages for infringement of personality rights awarded on account of the committed offence. - (5) The penitentiary judge shall make arrangements for the payment from the compensation amount to the obligee of any outstanding civil claim amount or indemnification or damages for infringement of personality rights awarded on account of the committed offence, where - a) the civil claim or the indemnification or damages for infringement of personality rights awarded to the injured party on account of the committed offence has not yet or not fully been paid by the inmate, - b) no enforcement proceedings have been instituted for the collection of the claims specified in point a) - c), in examining a defence to that effect filed by the inmate or his counsel, the penitentiary judge has established that the limitation period specified in the Civil Code has not elapsed yet. - (6) The decision of the penitentiary judge shall oblige the state to pay the compensation amount and shall invite the state to effect the payment within a time limit of sixty days from the service of the decision."
+(4) In the case specified in subsection (1) the time limit specified in Section 50 subsection (1) d) shall be extended with sixty days.
+Where the invitation to the injured party has, within sixty says, not produced any result, the penitentiary judge shall adjudicate the case by ignoring any outstanding amount of indemnification or damages for infringement of personality rights awarded on account of the committed offence.

+(5) The penitentiary judge shall make arrangements for the payment from the compensation amount to the obligee of any outstanding civil claim amount or indemnification or damages for infringement of personality rights awarded on account of the committed offence, where a) the civil claim or the indemnification or damages for infringement of personality rights awarded to the injured party on account of the committed offence has not yet or not fully been paid by the inmate, b) no enforcement proceedings have been instituted for the collection of the claims specified in point a)

+c) in examining a defence to that effect filed by the inmate or his counsel, the penitentiary judge has established that the limitation period specified in the Civil Code has not elapsed yet.

+(6) In the decision the penitentiary judge shall oblige the state to pay the compensation amount and shall invite the state to effect the payment within a time limit of sixty days from the service of the decision."

-Bv.tv. shall be supplemented with the following Section 76/A and the following preceding subtitle:
+Bv.tv. shall be supplemented with the following Section 75/A and the following preceding subtitle:

-"Review of a relocation decision given in the course of adjudicating a complaint about placement conditions violating fundamental rights
+"Review of a decision on the measures taken upon a complaint about placement conditions violating fundamental rights and on relocation